-As components within the Choice Ready indicators, the College Ready English and Math (CREAM) program is designed to provide high school seniors and juniors with the opportunity to take the necessary developmental coursework required upon entering credit-bearing higher education.
+As a component within the Choice Ready indicators, the College Ready English and Math (CREAM) program is designed to allow high school seniors and juniors to take the necessary developmental coursework required to enter credit-bearing higher education courses.
 In addition to satisfying the requirements for credit-bearing course placement in college, successful completion of these courses also fulfills requirements for high school graduation in math and English.

-Student eligibility is based largely upon the results of scores from the ACT exam.
-Schools have the opportunity to offer and teach the courses utilizing their own staff (CREAM).
-For more information on how to access CREAM math or English at your school, please visit with your school principal or counselor.
+Student eligibility is mainly based on the results of scores from the ACT exam.
+Schools can offer and teach the courses utilizing their staff (CREAM).
+Please visit your school principal or counselor for more information on accessing CREAM math or English at your school.

 Q: Is CREAM a class?